danielbodnar/awesome-stars/README.md

 - [newTendermint/awesome-bigdata](https://github.com/newTendermint/awesome-bigdata) - A curated list of awesome big data frameworks, ressources and other awesomeness.
 - [DopplerHQ/awesome-interview-questions](https://github.com/DopplerHQ/awesome-interview-questions) - :octocat: A curated awesome list of lists of interview questions.
 Feel free to contribute! :mortar_board:
 - [mateusz-brainhub/awesome-cto-resources](https://github.com/mateusz-brainhub/awesome-cto-resources) - :bulb: A community-curated list of awesome resources to help you grow as a CTO
-- [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2023
 - [denolib/awesome-deno](https://github.com/denolib/awesome-deno) - Curated list of awesome things related to Deno
 - [alebcay/awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 - [zeroc0d3lab/awesome-sre](https://github.com/zeroc0d3lab/awesome-sre) - A curated list of awesome Site Reliability and Production Engineering resources.